A determinacy approach to Borel combinatorics: The main lemma

-We will often use this Lemma in the following way.
+We will often use this lemma in the following way.
 Suppose $E$ is a countable Borel equivalence relation and $A$ is a Borel subset of $[E]^{<\infty}$ containing at least one subset of every $E$-class.
-Then there is a Borel set $B \subset A$ such that every pair of distinct $R,S \in B$ are disjoint, and $B$ also contains at least one subset of every $E$-class.
+Then there is a Borel set $B \subset A$ such that elements of $B$ are pairwise disjoint, and $B$ meets every $E$-class.
 To see this, pick some Borel $\N$-coloring of the intersection graph of $[E]^{< \infty}$ using Lemma~\ref{intersection_graph_coloring}, and then let $B$ be the set of $R \in A$ that are assigned the least color of all elements of $A$ from the same $E$-class.

 We need a couple more definitions.
 Suppose that $I \in \{1, 2, \ldots, \infty\}$ and $\{E_i\}_{i < I}$ are finitely many or countably many equivalence relations on $X$.
-Then the $E_i$ are said to be \define{non-independent} if there exists a sequence $x_0, x_1, \ldots, x_n$ of distinct elements of $X$, and $i_0, i_1, \ldots i_n \in \N$ with $n \geq 2$ such that $i_j \neq i_{j+1}$ for $j < n$ and $x_0 \E_{i_0} x_1 \E_{i_1} x_2 \ldots x_n \E_{i_n} x_0$.
+Then the $E_i$ are said to be \define{non-independent} if there exists a sequence $x_0, x_1, \ldots, x_n$ of distinct elements of $X$, and $i_0, i_1, \ldots i_n \in \N$ with $n \geq 2$ such that $i_j \neq i_{j+1}$ for $j < n$, $i_n \neq i_0$, and $x_0 \E_{i_0} x_1 \E_{i_1} x_2 \ldots x_n \E_{i_n} x_0$.
 We say this pair of sequences $x_0, \ldots, x_n$ and $i_0, \ldots, i_n$ witnesses the non-independence of the $E_i$.
 The $E_i$ are said to be \define{independent} if they are not non-independent.
 The \define{join of the $E_i$}, denoted $\bigvee_{i < I} E_i$, is the smallest equivalence relation containing all the $E_i$.
 Precisely, $x$ and $y$ are $\bigvee_{i < I} E_i$-related if there is a sequence $x_0, x_1, \ldots x_n$ of elements in $X$ such that $x = x_0$, $y = x_n$, and for all $j < n$, we have $x_j \E_i x_{j+1}$ for some $i < I$.
 Finally, we say that the $E_i$ are \define{everywhere non-independent} if for every $\bigvee_{i < I} E_i$ equivalence class $A \subset X$, the restrictions of the $E_i$ to $A$ are not independent.